erdogant/findpeaks/docs/pages/html/_sources/Installation.rst.txt

 .. code-block:: console

+   # Removing findpeaks.
+   pip uninstall findpeaks

+   # Step out the environments.
+   conda deactivate

    # List all the active environments. findpeaks should be listed.
    conda env list

    # Remove the findpeaks environment
-   conda env remove --name findpeaks
+   conda env remove --name env_findpeaks

    # List all the active environments. findpeaks should be absent.
    conda env list